 Pricing and Product Information:

 While That's My Ticket strives to provide accurate product and pricing information, unintentional pricing or typographical errors may occur.
 That's My Ticket reserves the right to correct any errors, inaccuracies or omissions and to change or update information (including, without limitation, information related to text, pricing, availability and product descriptions) at any time without notice (including after you submitted your order and confirmation was received).
 In the event that an item is listed at an incorrect price or with incorrect information, That's My Ticket shall have the right, in its sole discretion, to refuse or cancel any orders placed for that item.
 If your credit card has been charged for any order subsequently cancelled, That's My Ticket will issue a credit to your credit card.
 We apologize for any inconvenience this may cause you.

-Free Shpping is not valid on any previous orders, on items shipped outside the United States, or on any oversized display cases.
-Coupon code may not be combined with other offers.Do shipping charges include handling?
+Offers that require a coupon code are not valid on any previous orders.
+Free shipping offers not valid on items shipped outside the United States or on any oversized display cases.
+Only one coupon code may be used per order.Do shipping charges include handling?

 We ship FedEx Ground and below are the in-transit times for all framed products and large orders which do not fit in a USPS Priority Mail 8x11 envelope or a Priority Mail box sent from our Massachusetts HQ.
 Please note: